The Golden Ratio

 Rule of Thirds:

-● Application: It has common uses in photography, graphic design, and painting.
+● Application: It has common uses in photography, graphic design and painting.

 How does the golden ratio apply to responsive web design?

-When designers apply it to responsive web design, the golden ratio helps them to structure content and design elements in a way that’s both visually pleasing and functional across different screen sizes.
-Designers might use the ratio to determine the width of sidebars, the spacing between text blocks, or the size of images relative to the rest of the page.
+When designers apply it to responsive web design, the golden ratio helps them structure content and design elements in a way that’s both visually pleasing and functional across different screen sizes.
+Designers might use the ratio to determine the width of sidebars, the spacing between text blocks or the size of images relative to the rest of the page.
 That way, they can ensure that these visual elements scale appropriately on different devices and optimize information architecture.
-This helps to make the best user experience (UX).
+This helps them make the best user experience (UX).

 Watch CEO of Experience Dynamics, Frank Spillers explain 10 principles for web accessibility and mobile design, including points about responsive design: